 - Maximum 28 years

-Aspirants of IBPS Clerk exam can check IBPS Clerk Previous year Question paper for better understanding of Latest exam pattern and IBPS Clerk Syllabus.
+Aspirants of IBPS Clerk exam can check IBPS Clerk Previous Year Question Paper for a better understanding of the latest exam pattern and IBPS Clerk Syllabus.

 There is a certain IBPS Clerk age limit relaxation allowed for some categories: